 You can’t make up for not getting enough sleep during the week by “binge sleeping” on weekends.
 This pushes biological clock further off schedule.

-Tips to a Better Night's Sleep
+Tips to a Better Night's Sleep at UNH

 - Go to bed and get up at regular times, as often as possible, even on the weekends